COMODO-research/Comodo.jl/examples/README.md

 # Example Checker

-This Julia scripts runs examples in the current folder and reports any errors.
+This Julia script runs examples in the current folder and reports any errors.

 ## Usage